secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 * Submit your time off by selecting the Parental Leave category in PTO Ninja at least 30 days before your leave starts.
 Your manager and the Total Rewards team will get notified after you submit your leave.
 Please note, even though we have a "no ask, must tell" Parental Leave Policy, some countries require extra paperwork or notifications to a PEO so it's important that the Total Rewards team is aware of your leave at least 30 days before your leave starts.

 Will I get a confirmation that Total Rewards received my Parental Leave request?
 * Total Rewards won't send you an email or any kind of notification unless we require further information or documents from you (as some entities require further paperwork).

+Can I speak to someone about my Parental Leave?
+* You are more than welcome to send an e-mail to Total Rewards if you have any questions about taking Parental Leave.
+You may also send us an e-mail to schedule a 1:1 call with Total Rewards if you need any support regarding Parental Leave.

 When does my 16 weeks of Parental Leave start?
 * This period starts on the first day that you take off.
 This day can be in advance of the day that the baby arrives.